zetapush-demo/avengers-chat/TUTORIAL.md

 Remember what the application should do :

-    - Ask to user the Avengers character he want
+- Ask to user the Avengers character he want.
-    - Redirect to a chat with other users where he can retrive old messages and send new messages
+- Redirect to a chat with other users where he can retrive old messages and send new messages.

 Technically, that's what our backend has to do :

-    - Create a group (if it does not already exist) that users can join, which represents the chat conversation
+- Create a group (if it does not already exist) that users can join, which represents the chat conversation.

 ```js
 async createConversation() {